-Stop me if you've heard this one… It's about some horses, some tracks, and figuring out which of the horses are the fastest… 😉
+Stop us if you’ve heard this logic puzzle… It’s about some horses, some tracks, and figuring out which of the horses are the fastest… 😉

-From what I understand, this is a common programming interview question (in other words, a question that an interviewer will ask a computer programmer who is applying for a job).
-Here's the full question along with the answer, and my explanation for it.
+Apparently, this is a common programming interview question (in other words, a question that an interviewer will ask a computer programmer or IT analyst who is applying for a job).
+Here’s the full question along with the answer, and our explanation for it.

 There are 25 horses and only five horses can race at a time.
 What’s the minimum number of races you need to have in order to determine the fastest 3 horses?
 (There is no stopwatch or clock.)

 Begin by racing five sets of five horses.

 A1 A2 A3 A4 A5 – race

 So, we have 5 races at this point.

 Now, let’s say the fastest of each of the above races was A1, B1, C1, D1, and E1.

 So, take those and race them against each other.
 This makes 6 races.